 Editor’s note: If you’re looking for information on a newer Kia Rio, we’ve published an updated review: 2019 Kia Rio Review.

-Just because the 2016 Kia Rio and Rio 5-door have bargain basement pricing doesn’t mean you’re going to get stuck with a boring, no-frills econobox.
-The Rio’s strength is its ability to deliver the styling, ride and handling expected of a larger, more expensive import in a vehicle that starts under $15,000.
 Loaded with standard and optional features, the Rio and Rio 5-door offer horsepower and fuel economy near the top of their class and come with a 10-year/100,000-mile powertrain warranty at no charge.
-The Rio is a 4-door sedan and the Rio 5-door is a 5-door hatchback, and even the most basic trims include cool features such as a 4-speaker stereo with a USB/iPod port, steering-wheel-mounted audio controls, air conditioning and a 6-way adjustable driver’s seat.
+The Rio is a 4-door sedan and the Rio 5-door is a 5-door hatchback, and even the most basic trims include cool features such as a 4-speaker stereo with a USB/iPod port, steering-wheel-mounted audio controls, air conditioning and a 6-way adjustable driver’s seat — all for less than $15,000.

 What We Like